dmitriyshub/ocp-kdump/docs/KDUMP_INTRO_README.md

 The crash dump or `vmcore` is usually stored as a file in a local file system, written directly to a device.
 Alternatively, you can set up for the crash dump to be sent over a network using the `NFS` or `SSH` protocols.
 Only one of these options to preserve a crash dump file can be set at a time.
 The default behavior is to store it in the `/var/crash` directory of the local file system.

+## Kdump Procedure Overview

+1. The normal kernel is booted with `crashkernel=<value>` as a kernel option, reserving some memory for the `kdump` kernel.
+The memory reserved by the crashkernel parameter is not available to the normal kernel during regular operation.
+It is reserved for later use by the `kdump` kernel

+2. The system panics

+3. The `kdump` kernel is booted using kexec, it used the memory area that was reserved w/ the `crashkernel` parameter

+4. The normal kernel's memory is captured into a `vmcore`

 ## Minimize Core Dump Files

 The `kdump` service uses a `core_collector` program to capture the crash dump image.
 In rhel, the `makedumpfile` utility is the default `core_collector`.
 It helps shrink the dump file by: